Have questions about wine cellar construction? We have answers.

 - The vapor barrier must be installed (carefully) first and be looped up into the joist space to form a complete seal

-Why is a Vapor Barrier Important?
+Why Is a Vapor Barrier Important in Wine Cellar Design?

 When using conventional insulation, a minimum of 4 mil. plastic is recommended with seams overlapped and taped.
 The vapor barrier must be installed on the outside (or warm side) of the cellar insulation.
 This is to prevent condensation from forming on the vapor barrier and potentially wetting the insulation and forming mold.